sunghunkwag/sleepy-koala-ai/README.md

 **Q: Does it actually care?**

-*stops munching* ...Maybe a little.
-But don't tell anyone. 💕🐨
+*stops munching* ...Maybe a little.💕🐨

 ---